What is Govan Cross Townscape Heritage?

 - Ensuring that historic buildings have uses that contribute to the economic and social vitality of the Govan Community; and

-- Promoting opportunities for people to learn about and appreciate the exceptional events, buildings and people that have shaped this historic place.
+- Promoting opportunities for people to develop skills for life, work and learn about and appreciate the exceptional events, buildings and people that have shaped this historic place.

 Phase 1 Projects